 If you’re interested in pursuing different jobs in Louisiana, start by searching through the Louisiana Speech-Language-Hearing Association Career Center page.
 Here you will find local employers that have posted new job openings for SLPs and Audiologists, as well as search results from the web beyond what was posted here directly.

 As a licensed SLP, you’ll be qualified to work in public schools, rehabilitation centers, hospitals, and nursing homes.
-One of the largest clinics in Baton Rouge is the Emerge Center; an excellent clinic founded in the1960’s to help children who had gone deaf from Rubella.
-Now, they offer speech, hearing, and autism services, among many other specialized services.
+One of the largest clinics in Baton Rouge is the Emerge Center.
+Emerge is an excellent clinic founded in the 1960’s to help children who had gone deaf from rubella.
+Today, they offer speech, hearing, and autism services, among many other specialized services.

 Starting A Private Practice

-Perhaps you have a different goal in mind for your career.
-Starting your own practice as an independent practitioner can be a great option for reaching that goal.
+Perhaps you have a different goal in mind for your career, though.
+Starting your own practice as an independent practitioner can be a great option for reaching that goal your own way.
 You can hire your own specialized team of SLPs, audiologists, and autism experts, as well as create an inviting and supportive atmosphere for your patients and their caregivers.

 Earning Specialty Certifications